simonesilvestroni/m2m-website/_originalmusicproductions/the-die-is-cast.md

   - "production"
   - "mix"
   - "reaper"
 description: "My upcoming 5-songs album is an autobiographical rumination about migration in Europe in a time of populism.
-It’s going to be made of two remixes plus three original songs."
+This EP is an appetizer."
 excerpt: 'My <strong>upcoming 5-songs album</strong> is an autobiographical rumination about migration in Europe in a time of populism.
-It’s going to be made of two remixes plus three originals.'
+This EP is an appetizer.'
 toc: true
 featimage: true
 permalink: '/work/original-music-productions/the-die-is-cast/'